-Float fishing is prohibited on the Gallatin inside the park boundaries to the East Gallatin River.
+Made famous by the movie "A River Runs Through It", the Gallatin is one of Montana's most well known rivers.
+For much of its length, the Gallatin is confined by high canyon walls.
+Float fishing is prohibited on the Gallatin from the Yellowstone Park boundary to the East Gallatin River.
 The only section open to float fishing is from the East Gallatin River down to Logan Bridge on Highway 205 or further down to Missouri Headwaters State Park.
 The Gallatin during spring run-off challenges floaters with Class III and IV whitewater.
 If you are going to float even during the summer, I would recommend buying the Gallatin River, Montana Afloat map which may be purchased in any fly shop throughout western and southwestern Montana.
 It would also be prudent to stop by one of the local fly shops in Bozeman or the Gallatin Valley for up to date river information.

 About fifty years ago, I picked up my father's South Bend fly rod.
 I had no use for a tapered leader.
 Four feet of stout monofilament attached to an Eagle Claw hook with garden hackle or a salmon egg was all I needed.
 Carrying an old set of rusty pliers and a pill box of split-shot, I was ready to meet the challenges of the day.
 Steep timbered mountains, towering crags and the fluttering silver dollars on aspen trees imprinted my boyhood with a transcendentalist view of nature.
 The Gallatin is equally inspiring.

 Unlike the Madison River, which is surrounded by bench land sage brush, the Gallatin, as it flows through the canyon section, inspires that same boyhood sense of wonderment.
 The Gallatin River from the Park boundary to Taylor Creek primarily holds small rainbows.
 Still resembling a creek, the water is easily waded and easily assessable with many pull-outs along the highway.